 A detailed list of all hardware and software, including the 3-year support, is provided in the Executive Summary in the Abstract section of this report.
-The price quotations are included in Appendix A. This purchase qualifies for a 57% discount from Cisco Systems, Inc.
+The price quotations are included in Appendix A. This purchase qualifies for a 57% discount from Cisco Systems, Inc on all hardware and 35% on maintenance.